NuevoFoundation/workshops/content/english/github-basics/_index.md

 ## Overview
 <img alt="GitHub logo" src="../images/GitHubLogo.png" height="200"/>

-Imagine... you are working on a group project with 2 people named Maria and Kyle.
-Since all three of you live in different parts of the world with different time zones, it is hard to find time to work with each other.
-Although you could send your files to each other through Discord, Teams, or Email, it is hard to keep track of all the changes in your work!
+Imagine that you're on a thrilling adventure, working on an exciting group project with two fellow explorers named Maria and Kyle.
+But here's the twist – you all live in different corners of the world, with time zones as diverse as the ecosystems you're exploring! 🌍🌏🌎

-One way you can solve this issue is through GitHub.
-GitHub was created so that many people can create and make changes to code file, web pages, and other files at the same time!
+While sending files through Discord, Teams, or Email can be a hassle, there's a fantastic solution that brings you together like magic.
+Say hello to GitHub, your compass in the vast coding wilderness! 🧭🌌

 So let's get you set up on GitHub so you can start working on the group project with Maria and Kyle...